campdogg/ardusub_surftrak/README.md

 In live experiments, the readings from the Ping sonar sensor were delayed ~0.8s when the sub was ~4m off the seafloor.
 This could be due to the speed of sound in water, the sensor firmware, and delays caused by data pipeline.
 This can cause large (> 1m) oscillations as the sub attempts to hold depth using the rangefinder.
 The RNGFND_GAIN parameter can be used to attenuate the response, which minimizes the oscillations.
-All simulations were run with RNGFND_GAIN set to 0.4.

 ### surftrak in SITL (trapezoid)